vasyl-zinchenko/task_manager-react_redux/README.md

 ✏️ Edit the task:

 - Click the pencil icon.
-- To cancel editing, click the "X" icon, press the "Cancel" button or click anywhere outside the task.
   </br>

 💾 Save the task:

-- After editing the task, click the "Save" button.
+- After editing or adding the task, click the "Save" button.
   </br>

 🗑️ Delete the task